Analysis | Trump has thrown coronavirus relief into doubt. Here’s what could happen next.

 1. Trump signs all the legislation at or on its way to his desk

 This turning out to be another Trump bluff is the cleanest way this could all end, and that’s the outcome congressional leaders prefer (even if Democrats are making some hay of it).
-Congress passed both the spending/coronavirus relief bill and the separate defense bill by veto-proof majorities, indicating they strongly want all this to be made law.
+Congress passed the spending/coronavirus-relief bill and the separate defense bill by veto-proof majorities, indicating they strongly want all this to be made law.

 Maybe the president, who was distracted by his electoral loss and sidelined by his aides during negotiations, just wanted to lash out to inject some authority over the process.
 Now that he’s done that and created a stir, perhaps he’ll sign it all into law.
-That’s happened at least once before when Congress sent him a spending bill.
+That has happened at least once before after Congress has sent him a spending bill.
 Trump threatened such a veto in 2018, then relented.

 2. Trump sides with Democrats and starts a standoff with Republicans over more stimulus money